Welcome to The Homeworker Magazine.

 I’m a journalist (even won an award for it some years ago), but I’m also a writer, blogger, editor, photographer, business owner, mum, wife… Like you, I wear many different hats.

 I’ve met so many people, sitting on all this potential, with it screaming inside to get out.
+I want to help you to tap into all that possibility with articles that motivate and inspire you.

 There are questions, distractions and no one else to turn to at the next desk.